jsundahl/max_vol_flow/readme.md

 ## Overview
 This script conducts a volumetric flow rate test to identify the maximum volumetric flow your printer can achieve.
 This script works by extruding at a certain rate and using the accelerometer to check for extruder clicking.
+The rate to extrude at is determined by a binary search from the given min flow to the given max flow.

 ## Requirements
 - Python 3